Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Computing the Quillen homology of spectral Lie algebras

-First we find an upper bound for $\pi_{*,*}\B(\id,\Lie_{\R},\g)$ by constructing a May spectral sequence.
-The dimensions of its $E^1$-page is bounded above by the homotopy groups of bar construction of a variant of $\Lie_{\R}$-algebras whose unary and binary operations do not intertwine.
-We thank Haynes Miller for suggesting the use of this spectral sequence.
+First we find an upper bound for $\pi_{*,*}\B(\id,\Lie_{\R},\g)$ by constructing a May-type spectral sequence.
+The dimensions of its $E^1$-page is bounded above by the homotopy groups of the bar construction of the following variant of $\Lie_{\R}$-algebras whose unary and binary operations do not intertwine.